Woolfsky/startup/notes.md

 ```

 **Conditional Rendering** <br>
 You can create conditional statements and display different things accordingly in the component function just like you would in normal js.
-Keeping track of state is a hassle, you have to make a class that inherits from the react component class and then you can set stuff in there.
-[Here](https://github.com/BYU-CS-260/React-Tutorial/blob/main/conditional.md) is an example if you want to see.<br><br>
+In addition to properties, a component can have internal state.
+Component state is created by calling the React.useState hook function.
+The useState function returns a variable that contains the current state and a function to update the state.<br><br>

 **Lists**<br>
 Displaying a list in React uses a `map` object: